Sceptre/sceptre/.github/PULL_REQUEST_TEMPLATE.md

 **Replace the text above the line with a summary of the changes in your PR.
 The more detailed you are, the better.
-Before submitting the PR make sure the following are checked.**
+Before submitting the PR, make sure the following are checked.**

 -----------------